Audi S6 Insurance Rates

 Rates are averaged for all Audi S6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for an Audi S6 not only requires avoiding accidents and violations, but also having above-average credit, not filing small claims, and possibly higher deductibles.
-Make time to compare rates every year by getting rate quotes from direct car insurance companies like GEICO and Progressive, and also from your local independent and exclusive agents.
+Saving money on Audi S6 insurance consists of having a decent driving record, maintaining good credit, not filing small claims, and possibly raising deductibles.
+Invest time comparing rates every year by obtaining price quotes from direct car insurance companies like GEICO and Progressive, and also from insurance agencies where you live.

 - Increasing deductibles can save around $475 each year